Gilbert Cayetano Huesca (1915 – 2009)

 The short, stout, hunched over pediatrician my parents had found in the Mexico City phone book and called in desperation to tend to my little sister pointed to a portrait over my parents’ bed as he blinked his eyes.

 It was late Fall of 1966.
-My father, Gilbert Huesca, was a bit startled by this question.
+My father, Gilbert Huesca, was startled by this question.
 He was more concerned about my seven-year-old sister’s illness than about answering questions from a curious man looking at pictures on a wall.

 He redirected the doctor’s attention.
 “How is our daughter, Doctor Franco?”